 - Dry strawberries – thoroughly pat dry with paper towels.
 Water will prevent chocolate from sticking and will make chocolate dull.
-Wet strawberries are more likely to get mushy in the refrigerator.
+Wet strawberries can get mushy in the refrigerator.

 - Water is the enemy of melting chocolate.
-Avoid getting any water in the chocolate while tempering or it will cease the chocolate, make it lumpy, and dry it out.
+Avoid getting any water in the chocolate while tempering or it will cease the chocolate, make it lumpy, and dry.
 Use a rimmed bowl to keep steam out and make sure the bowl and spatula are dry.

 - Use a thermometer to check the temperature of the chocolate and remove it from heat when it reaches 110˚F. It should never be hotter than 120˚F or you will burn the chocolate.
 Glass bowls retain heat so remove quickly and set over a kitchen towel to avoid overheating.

-- Mix the chocolate continuously as it cools to the optimal dipping temperature of 85 to 90˚F.
+- Mix the chocolate continuously as it cools to the optimal dipping temperature of 90˚F.

-Chocolate Covered Strawberries are best within 1 to 2 days of making them as the chocolate will cause the strawberries to sweat.
+These are best enjoyed within 1 to 2 days of making them as the chocolate will cause the strawberries to sweat.
 Store uncovered at room temperature for 1 day and refrigerate uncovered overnight if making ahead.

-If you love Chocolate Strawberries, then you won’t want to miss these fresh strawberry recipes.
+If you loved the Chocolate Strawberries, then you won’t want to miss these fresh strawberry recipes.

 For the Chocolate Covered Strawberries: